AvalonRuFae/3100/design_docs/DSCPMS_Design_Document.md

 **Constraints:**
 - Must use modern web technologies suitable for academic project
-- Should provide good learning opportunities for students
 - Must support role-based access control and real-time features
 - Need to complete within one academic semester